micdemarco/micdemarco.github.io/_posts/2017-10-08-migrating-google-accounts.md

 This was the biggest pain point.
 I had over 500 starred locations to migrate.
 It's possible to export the locations, create KML, and create a custom map (see [here](https://productforums.google.com/forum/#!msg/maps/Zp7LFnk5s3c/f3Ek6PxBk4kJ)), but this is not the same as having the nice stars overlayed on the map.

-After some failed attempts to replay the http requests from the console, I gave up and tried to find an efficient manual approach.
+After some failed attempts to replay modified http requests from the console, I gave up and tried to find an efficient manual approach.

 1. Export locations from [https://www.google.com/bookmarks/](https://www.google.com/bookmarks/)
 2. Split the file into separate files with 100 links per file
 3. From chrome bookmark manager click organise -> import bookmarks from html file
 4. Right click on the imported folder and Open all
 5. Turn off your brain
-6. Tab by tab click the star and close the tab with Ctrl-W.  The stars are mostly in the same place.
+6. Tab by tab click the star and close the tab with Ctrl-W.  The stars are mostly in the same place
 7. Repeat

 100 stars took about 5 minutes.
 Total time to do everything about 1 hr.